marky116x/Intership-Surfboard-coreillustrio/weekly-reports/4th-Week-report.md

 greet();
 ```

 Also learned the difference between typed and untyped languages.

-TypeScript makes sure you stick to a type, while JavaScript just lets you do whatever.
+TypeScript makes sure you stick to a data type, while JavaScript just lets you do whatever we want.
 This is why TypeScript catches errors before running the code (compilation errors), whereas JavaScript lets it break while running (runtime errors).

-Our mentor showed us a real project where TypeScript caught like 50 potential bugs before the code even ran - pretty convincing case for using it.
+Our mentor showed us a real project where TypeScript caught like 50 potential bugs before the code even ran -  convincing case for using .TS.

 Typed languages are great for big projects since they help prevent silly mistakes early on.
 I can see why our company uses TypeScript for everything now - when you're working with a team of 10+ devs, having that safety net is super important.

-After the session, spent about an hour refactoring some of my practice code to use TypeScript properly.
-Still making rookie mistakes but getting better!

 ## Day 16
-Today, we dived into classes and the `this` keyword in JavaScript.
+Today, we learnt about **classes** and the **`this`** keyword in JavaScript.
 Man, `this` is confusing sometimes.

 A class is basically a blueprint for creating objects that share the same properties and behaviors.

-It's like having a cookie cutter, and every cookie (object) comes out with the same shape but can have different details.
-The mentor used a car analogy that helped a lot - the class is like the car design blueprint, while instances are the actual cars being driven around.
+The mentor used a building analogy that helped a lot - the class is like the building design blueprint, while instances are the actual built buildings being around in real life.

 ### Class Breakdown
 - Properties (What the object has) - These are like the attributes or data associated with a class instance.